 In the menu that opens, select the disk you want to add and click “Add disk”.
 The hard drive will be added to an already existing RAID array.

-How to remove a disk from a RAID array
+How to remove a disk from already existing RAID array

 To remove a disk from a RAID array you should: